 Massage is known to affect the circulation of blood and the flow of blood and lymph, reduce muscular tension, affect the nervous system through stimulation and enhance tissue healing.
 These effects provide a number of benefits:

-- reduction in the formation of excessive scar tissue following soft tissue injuries
+- Reduction in the formation of excessive scar tissue following injury

 Benefits of Massage Therapy

 Massage therapy also has a number of documented clinical benefits.
 For example, massage can reduce anxiety, improve pulmonary function in young asthma patients, reduce psycho-emotional distress in persons suffering from chronic inflammatory bowel disease, increase weight and improve motor development in premature infants, and may enhance immune system functioning.
 Some medical conditions that massage therapy can help are: allergies, anxiety and stress, arthritis, asthma and bronchitis, carpal tunnel syndrome and other repetitive motion injuries, chronic and temporary pain, circulatory problems, depression, digestive disorders, tension headache, insomnia, myofascial pain, sports injuries, and temporomandibular joint dysfunction.

 Types of Massage